 This was my first question when I tried the process in a recent workshop.
 Would

-Our workshop tutor, a photography professional, said that not every type of photograph needs raw but knowing what it can do expands your range of options and opportunities as a photographer of any standard.
+Our workshop tutor, a professional photographer, said that not every type of photograph needs raw but knowing what it can do expands your range of options and opportunities as a photographer of any standard.

 Even if you don’t imagine using the raw process much at all, knowing the theory and putting in some practice improves your skillset and increases your confidence.